 (Courtesy of Debbie Holden)

-Above is an early family photo showing from L-to-R: Jimmie Dean, mother Eva (called Evie) and future PRC singin' cowboy Eddie Dean.
-Brothers Jimmie and Eddie are really young in this photo, and I'm guessing the timeframe is about 1934, around the time that Eddie joined the WLS Barn Dance, and a half-dozen or so years prior to he and Jimmie working on Autry's Melody Ranch radio show.
+Above is an early family photo showing from L-to-R: Jimmie Dean, mother Eva (nicknamed "Evie") and future PRC singin' cowboy Eddie Dean.
+Brothers Jimmie and Eddie are really young in this photo, and I'm guessing the photo is circa 1934, around the time that Eddie joined the WLS Barn Dance, and a half-dozen or so years prior to he and Jimmie working on Autry's Melody Ranch radio show.
 Brother Jimmie would often appear in various western film singing groups --- for example, he was a member of Johnny Bond's 'Red River Valley Boys' in the Jimmy Wakely series at Monogram in the second half of the 1940s .

 (Courtesy of Minard Coons)